 GEOM 8363 - Advanced Topics in Precision Survey

 GIST 8118 - GIS Remote Sensing

+Current list of continuing education courses indicates the availability of the courses.
 For further information regarding these courses contact Dee Morita Geomatics/GIS Program Assistant at 604-451-7001.

 In addition to these are three Business Practices and Profession courses required for the C11 exemption offered through the BCIT School of Business:BLAW 3100 - Business Law

 James Cowan, DiplT

 Darryl Dube, DiplT, BA

 Dave Martens, DiplT

 Coordinator - Part Time Studies

 Ciprian Pirvu, PEng